At a Glance

 Migrants found in spring and/or fall include Laughing Gull, thrushes, vireos, warblers, and sparrows.

-Canada Goose, Double-crested Cormorant, Bald Eagle, Ring-billed Gull, Herring Gull, Great Black-backed Gull, Belted Kingfisher, Fish Crow, Song Sparrow, Northern Cardinal, Red-winged Blackbird, Common Grackle, and American Goldfinch can be found year-round.
+Year-round birds include Canada Goose, Double-crested Cormorant, Bald Eagle, Ring-billed Gull, Herring Gull, Great Black-backed Gull, Belted Kingfisher, Fish Crow, Song Sparrow, Northern Cardinal, Red-winged Blackbird, Common Grackle, and American Goldfinch.
 Rarities have included Snowy Owl, Brown Pelican, American White Pelican, and Brown Booby.

 Special Designation: